THE RICHARD M. SCRUSHY CASE

 NATIONAL MEMORIAL PROJECT FOUNDATION

-The firm is proud that Means Gillis Law, LLC partner Tyrone C. Means serves as a current board member and counsel for the Washington D.C.
+The firm is proud that Means Gillis Law, PC partner Tyrone C. Means serves as a current board member and counsel for the Washington D.C.
 Martin Luther King, Jr. National Memorial Project Foundation (MLK).
 The Foundation’s mission is to build a monument in memory and in the spirit of the great civil rights leader and humanitarian, Dr. Martin Luther King, Jr. The monument is intended to be a place for visitors worldwide to come and be energized by the late Dr. King’s message of hope, justice, and democracy.
 The MLK Memorial will be built on the National Mall in Washington, D.C., where numerous American heroes are honored and memorialized.

 The firm represented the Governor in a Quo Warranto action involving the Board of Trustees at Alabama State University.
 The firm successfully petitioned the Circuit Court of Montgomery to place the Governor’s appointee to the Board of Trustees, and successfully defended the Order of the trial court before the Alabama Supreme Court.